SpirosAKS/markdown-cv/index.md

 ## Occupation

 `2018-present`
-__Laboratory of Distributed Systems and Telemeatics__, University of Patras, Patras -IT administrator member: Management of the servers of the Lab
+__Laboratory of Distributed Systems and Telemeatics__, Department of Computer Engineering and Informatics, Building B, University of Patras, Patras, Greece

+-IT administrator member: Management of the servers of the Lab

 -Research on LPWAN (Low Power Wide Area Networks), especially on LoRa and NB-IoT.